Advocacy Director

 • Implement systems that support the policy team’s collaboration with other functional-area teams, promote accountability to short- and long-term goals, and define clear benchmarks and measures of success.

-• Manage and develop the skills of ACLU of Louisiana policy staff, including by developing work plans that support the organization’s policy goals and coaching staff on designing, executing, and evaluating policy campaigns.
+• Develop work plans that support the organization’s policy goals and coaching staff on designing, executing, and evaluating policy campaigns.

-• Represent the ACLU of Louisiana in various community and stakeholder settings, build and lead coalitions with diverse participants to identify and advance shared policy goals, and work in partnership with other organizations.
+• Build and lead coalitions with diverse participants to identify and advance shared policy goals

-• Work closely with Communications staff to plan communications strategies that support policy campaigns and elevate directly-impacted people, including sustained messaging to educate and influence targets and rapid-response communications.
+• Work closely with Communications staff to plan communications strategies that support policy campaigns and elevate directly impacted people, including sustained messaging to educate and influence targets and rapid-response communications.

 • With the Executive Director and Operations Team, develop and manage the policy team’s budget.